francoisschwarzentruber/click-and-prove/README.md

 ## Technical aspects

-Proofs are described in the folder `proofs` in `.proof` in a format that is inspired by the way proofs are described in the package `bussproofs` in LaTEX.
+Proofs are described in the folder `proofs` in `.proof` files in a text format that is inspired by the way proofs are described in the package `bussproofs` in LaTEX.
 This tool reads these files and display interactive proof trees.